box-hill/restaurant-website/README.md

 # restaurant-website

 # To do
-Render second tab (menu)
-Use cards (flex display) for menu items/objects (using class/factory functions)
 Render third tab (contact)
 Add in Google Maps API
+Add in transition animations when switching tab